lambda-feedback/user-documentation/docs/advanced/chat_functions/local.md

 ## Run the Chat Script

-You can use the `manual_agent_run.py` script to test the agents with example inputs from Lambda Feedback questions and synthetic conversations:
+You can use the `manual_agent_run.py` script to test the agents with example inputs from Lambda Feedback questions and synthetic chats:

 ```bash
 python tests/manual_agent_run.py